 Elephants are remarkable creatures.
-The largest living land animals are remarkably intelligent animals who can show understanding, compassion, and even creativity.
-And their teeth are no less remarkable.
+The largest living land animals are intelligent animals who can show understanding, compassion, and even creativity.
+Their teeth are no less remarkable, especially in comparison to human teeth.

 Elephant Tusks Are Teeth